 Each lesson in the curriculum includes activities that build resilience and increase hope.
 These practical, hands-on activities and techniques can be implemented immediately, giving students tools to improve their lives starting with the very first lesson.
 The program also centers on practice.
 Students learn that “practice makes progress, not perfection,” and are given the space to progress at their own pace.

-Mind Matters is flexibly designed to meet the needs of your program and your participants.
+Mind Matters is flexibly designed to meet the needs of your program and your participants through on-demand learning.
 The curriculum can be facilitated by para-professionals with simple practices that can be used in a variety of settings.
 Individual lessons and their accompanying activities are easily integrated into your existing programs as shorter time blocks or one-hour lessons.

 Mind Matters focuses on six major goals: